logo

 Liver Cancer:

-Chronic infections with Hepatitis B or C raise the chances of liver cancer.
+Chronic infections with HBV or HCV raise the chances of liver cancer.

 Liver Failure: